Proper breast massages can help moms with breastfeeding problems, especially if you don’t have enough milk for the little one.

 Lactation massage: Create a C shape with your hand, with your thumb over the nipple and the index finger under.
 Lift the breast up with the 3 other fingers.
 Pinch and stretch the area around the nipple repeatedly to help clear your milk pipe.
 You can also apply hot compression before massaging to enhance the effect.
 This massage will help encourage milk flow.

-As long as you keep breastfeeding Your Baby regularly, there’s no need to worry about running out of milk.
+As long as you keep breastfeeding Your Child regularly, there’s no need to worry about running out of milk.
 Your body would instinctively know how to make enough.
 After all, this is one of the biggest jobs it’s designed to do.

 Thank you Rattanawadee Yingsamer for the interview.